 Filming and self-analysis is also a useful tool – it allows you to draw relationships between what reps felt good, and what they looked like, make cueing strategies for subsequent sets based off of the errors you see, and develop an eye for technical errors.

-Finally – if your, or your athlete’s, technique sucks, reducing training demands (either by regressing the exercise, or reducing load/proximity to failure) and re-patterning is crucial to prevent injury and allow further progress, and you can use other exercises for the given bodyparts to maintain muscle and general strength.
-However, if you are NOT a powerlifter/weightlifter (and therefore do not HAVE to perform a given movement), choosing lower technical-demand variations, or those that suit your build/mobility better, is also perfectly viable and probably smart.
+Finally – if your, or your athlete’s, technique sucks, reducing training demands (either by regressing the exercise, or reducing load/proximity to failure) and re-patterning might allow further progress, and could feasibly reduce injury risk if they were previously walking the line of their tissue tolerance, and you can use other exercises for the given bodyparts to maintain muscle and general strength.
+However, if you are NOT a powerlifter/weightlifter (and therefore do not HAVE to perform a given movement), choosing less technically demanding variations, or those that suit your build/mobility better, is also perfectly viable and probably smart.

 For powerlifting specifically